NaCl-5844/s16-emulator/README.md

   *Access speeds are rarely equal over a given memory structure

 Long-Term Goals:
+  - Output a file containing changes in memory and functional units each cycle
   - Overhaul replacement algorithms with cycle costs, and add more complex algorithms
   - Peripherals such as a simple screen and user input
   - Code some example demo's and benchmarks